Feature Transportation Improves Graph Neural Networks: Method

 In this section, we first describe the general outline of a continuous ADR system in Section \ref{sec:contADR}, and present its graph discrete analog, named \emph{ADR-GNN} in Section \ref{sec:graphDisc_ADR}.
-We then discuss each component in ADR-GNN in detail in Sections \ref{sec:timeIntegration}-\ref{sec:graph_operators}.
+We discuss ADR-GNN components in detail in Sections \ref{sec:timeIntegration}-\ref{sec:graph_operators}.

 \textbf{Notations.} We define a graph by $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ is a set of $n$ nodes and $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ is a set of $m$ edges.
 We denote the 1-hop neighborhood of the $i$-th node by $\mathcal{N}_i$, and the node features by $\bfU \in \mathbb{R}^{n \times c}$, where $c$ is the number of features.
 The symmetric graph Laplacian reads $\bfL = \bfD - \bfA$, and the symmetric normalized Laplacian is given by $\hat{\bfL} = \bfD^{-\frac{1}{2}} \bfL \bfD^{-\frac{1}{2}}$, where $\bfD$ is the degree matrix.